 - Students engaging in serious and/or dangerous unacceptable behaviors will be removed immediately and suspended from CCT classes.
 Unacceptable behavior includes the following:

 - Assault of any form.

 - Intentional damage to or theft of church or personal property.

 - The tutor will attempt to instruct the individual privately regarding correction of less serious inappropriate behavior.
 Such unacceptable behavior includes the following:

 - Disobedience to the tutor or service day parent

 - Detracting from the classroom learning environment.

 - Unwillingness to positively apply himself/herself to learning.

-- Inappropriate public displays of affection
+- Public displays of affection

 - If a student continues to display unacceptable behavior, the tutor will contact the parents and the tutorial board.
 At this point in time, CCT will issue a formal written warning.
 If the behavior continues, the student shall be placed on probation for one month or a parent will be required to attend class with their student.